VVWorks/CodeEvaluator/README.md

    -Do NOT try to test unknown executables, otherwise you could harm your system.

 # Sample test formating: --------------------------------
    You can name the files however you want but input files must have the .in extension and output files .out extension.
-Also in order to keep the order and link an output file with an input file the first numbers before .in/out determine the index of the sample test.
+Also in order to link an output file with an input file the first numbers before .in/out determine the index of the sample test.
 For example if you have an imput file *test13.in*, the output file that will be expected is *test13.out* or *something13.out*, the words used doesn't matter, only the last numbers.

 # How to use: --------------------------------------------
    First copy your inputs in the *TESTS/INPUT* folder and outputs in the *TESTS/OUTPUT* folder.
 Then use the command *update* to link the tests with the program.
 You can view certain tests, deactivate them and so on.
 To see the commands for doing this type *help*.
 Next, you should link your executable as well using the command